arangodb/docs/3.7/data-modeling-documents-document-methods.md

     a default *waitForSync* value of *true*.
   - *silent*: If this flag is set to *true*, the method does not return any output.
-  - *overwrite*: If set to *true*, the insert becomes a replace-insert.
-    If a document with the same *_key* already exists the new document is not rejected with unique constraint violated but will replace the old document.
   - *returnNew*: If this flag is set to *true*, the complete new document is returned in the output under the attribute *new*.
   - *returnOld*: If this flag is set to *true*, the complete old document is returned in the output under the attribute *old*.
 Only available in combination with the *overwrite* option
+  - *overwrite*: If set to *true*, the insert becomes a replace-insert.
+    If a document with the same *_key* already exists the new document is not rejected with unique constraint violated but will replace the old document.
+  - *overwriteMethod*: If optional flag is set to *replace* or *update*, it implicitly activates the overwrite mode.
+In case it is set to *update*, the replace-insert becomes a update-insert.
+    Otherwise this option follows the rules of the overwrite parameter.
+    The *update* operation can be controlled by the *keepNull* and *mergeObjects* parameters.
+  - *keepNull*: The optional *keepNull* parameter can be used to modify the behavior when handling *null* values.
+Normally, *null* values are stored in the database.
+By setting the *keepNull* parameter to *false*, this behavior can be changed so that all attributes in *data* with *null* values will be removed from the target document.
+  - *mergeObjects*: Controls whether objects (not arrays) will be merged if present in both the existing and the patch document.
+If set to *false*, the value in the patch document will overwrite the existing document's value.
+If set to *true*, objects will be merged.
+    The default is *true*.

 `collection.insert(array)`